Pylons/pyramid_cookbook/docs/deployment/nginx.rst

     `-- supervisord.conf (optional)

-Step 1: Configuring Nginx
+Step 1: Configuring nginx
 =========================

-Nginx needs to be configured as a proxy for your application.
+nginx needs to be configured as a proxy for your application.
 An example configuration is shown here:

 .. code-block:: nginx